Home » Saving Money » Budgeting » Budgeting Methods » What Is The 70-20-10 Budget?

 College savings for kids

-Another major savings “bucket” to keep in mind if you’re a parent is a college account for your children.
-Remember that paying for college is not mandatory for parents in most states, but as a parent, you probably want to help your kids out if you can.
+Another major savings “bucket” to keep in mind when starting a family is that you may want to start a college account for your children.
+Remember that paying for college is generally not mandatory for parents, but as a parent, you probably want to help your kids out if you can.

 After covering all of your expenses and other essential savings (and don’t neglect retirement), you can move on to college savings.
-Help your kids get a great education without excessive student loans.
+Help your kids get a great education and also learn how to avoid student loans.

 As with any type of savings, when it comes to college planning, the earlier you begin, the better.
 That doesn’t mean you shouldn’t save anything if your child is already in high school, but starting when they’re younger is best.

-Custodial accounts and 529 plans are two of the best options for parents of kids who may someday go to college.
+Custodial accounts and 529 plans are two of the best options for parents of kids who may someday attend college.

 Custodial accounts